highcharts/node-export-server/README.md

     - `trustProxy` - Set this to true if behind a load balancer.
     - `skipKey`/`skipToken` - key/token pair that allows bypassing the rate limiter.
 On requests, these should be sent as such: `?key=<key>&access_token=<token>`.

-- `initPool(options)`: Init the pool of Puppeteer browser's pages - must be done prior to exporting.
+- `initExport(options)`: Init the pool of Puppeteer browser's pages - must be done prior to exporting.
 The `options` is an object that contains all options with, among others, the `pool` section which is required to successfuly init the pool:

   - `minWorkers` (default 4) - Min and initial worker process count.
   - `maxWorkers` (default 8) - Max worker processes count.